Days 1 - 2

 DANUM VALLEY CONSERVATION AREA

 The pristine rainforests of the Danum Valley are exceedingly rich in birds and home to everything from pittas, barbets and minivets to kingfishers, broadbills and trogons.
-Our lodge is located in superb primary rainforest and excellent birding begins right outside the door.
-An extensive trail system gives access to some of the region's more elusive forest dwellers, and the amazing canopy walkway offers a unique insight into the lives of creatures that would otherwise remain hidden in the treetops.
+Our luxurious lodge is located in superb primary rainforest and excellent birding begins right outside the door.
+An extensive trail system gives access to some of the region's more elusive forest dwellers, while the amazing canopy walkway offers a unique insight into the lives of creatures that would otherwise remain hidden in the treetops.

 In all, we spend four nights at the Borneo Rainforest Lodge.
 Set deep within primary rainforest above a bend on the Danum River, we'll find birds are abundant in the garden alongside a host of exciting butterflies, including several species of magnificent birdwing.
 Nights at Borneo Rainforest Lodge